nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 In the subsection [Reading this document](#reading-this-document), there are several tips on how to read this guide.

 The following section, [Features](#features), details the features in WhereTourGo and how to use them.

+To make your navigation easier, click [Back to top](#table-of-contents) located throughout this document to navigate back to the table of contents.

 ### Orienting to the app
 Below is the Home screen of WhereTourGo, with its key components marked out for easy reference: